 Immediately following the completion of this offering, our authorized share capital will consist of issued common shares, par value \$1.00 per share, and undesignated shares, par value \$1.00 per share that our Board of Directors is authorized to designate from time to time as common shares or as preference shares.
-Upon completion of this offering, there will be common shares issued and outstanding, excluding common shares issued and outstanding restricted shares as of June 30, 2014 and no preference shares issued and outstanding.
-All of our issued and outstanding common shares issued and outstanding restricted shares as of June 30, 2014, and no preference shares issued and outstanding.
+Upon completion of this offering, there will be 229,069,356 common shares issued and outstanding, excluding 710,270 common shares issuable upon exercise of options granted as of June 30, 2014, and no preference shares issued and outstanding.
 All of our issued and outstanding common shares prior to completion of this offering are and will be fully paid.

-Pursuant to our amended and restated bye-laws, subject to the requirements of any stock exchange on which our shares will be listed and to any resolution of the shareholders to the contrary, our Board of Directors is authorized to issue any of our authorized but unissued shares.
+Pursuant to our amended and restated bye-laws, subject to the requirements of the NYSE and to any resolution of the shareholders to the contrary, our Board of Directors is authorized to issue any of our authorized but unissued shares.
 There are no limitations on the right of non-Bermudians or non-residents of Bermuda to hold or vote our shares.